 When in Copenhagen you can’t help but try the smørrebrød, the typical open-faced sandwich usually consisting of a piece of dark bread topped with a variety of different ingredients.
-There’s a number of places scattered around town where to eat the Danish speciality; among them our Spotter David recommends Kanal Cafeen and Schønnemanns.
+There are a number of places scattered around town where to eat the Danish speciality; among them, our Spotter David recommends Kanal Cafeen and Schønnemanns.
 In the first one, on the canal right behind the Parliament, you’ll find the most authentic versions of smørrebrød.
 In case you can’t take advantage of the outdoor terrace facing the canal, The nautical-themed decorated interior makes for a pretty and cosy seating area.
-The latter, located in the Indre By district as well, is allegedly the best place in town for smørrebrød; not only does it provide an extensive choice of both classics and revisited sandwiches, it also serves more than 70 types of aquavit – a strong, flavoured spirit typical of the Scandinavian tradition.
+The latter, located in the Indre By district as well, is allegedly the best place in town for smørrebrød; not only does it provide an extensive choice of both classics and revisited sandwiches, but it also serves more than 70 types of aquavit – a strong, flavoured spirit typical of the Scandinavian tradition.

 For those fond of culture but not eager to spend the whole afternoon getting lost in a big museum, consider checking out what’s on at the Nikolaj Kunsthal; here contemporary art is displayed in the airy naves of what was once Copenhagen’s third oldest church.

 As you carry on exploring the historical centre, spot the Dome of Visions; a temporary structure positioned in a liminal place, this itinerant pavilion is used for various purposes, from a climate shield to cultural and academic events.
 At a stone’s throw from the dome, under the Christiansborg Palace bridge, enjoy the sun rays at Kayak Bar.
 Sit on a chair on their floating beach, sip a happy hour cocktail in the shade of a palm, or sweat in their little sauna – an additional perk of this awesome venue on the waterfront.